kotor-speedruns/kotor-speedruns.github.io/kotor1/Major Glitches/Coordinate Warps.md

 - **Precision Level:** None
 - **Hotshot Used:** [Neo Hotshot](<Hotshot#neo-hotshots>)

-This warp is used to reach the Submersible to Hrakert Station right after obtaining the Kashyyyk Star Map.
-This skips the entire Manaan Sith Base and saves movement in East Central.
+This warp is used to obtain the Korriban Star Map with Jolee.
+This skips the entire Sith Academy segment, including the fight with Uthar and Yuthura and all of the prestige gathering.

+Any of Jolee's spawn locations upon leaving the Czerka Office will result in valid coordinates for the warp, so he does not have to change positions before the [Neo Hotshot](<Hotshot#neo-hotshots>).

 **Positioning Image**